L71/ComputerHacks/Linux-USB-hotplug-terminal.md

 ### udev rule addition + script

-A hotplug rule needs to be added to the `UDEV` subsystem together with a script that will (re)start the login TTY when the FTDI adapter is plugged in.
+A hotplug rule needs to be added to the `UDEV` subsystem together with a script that will start the login TTY when the FTDI adapter is plugged in.

 Create the file `/etc/udev/rules.d/99-hotplug-usb-tty.rules` with the following content:
 ```